 We’ve said it before: the difference between “nice kitchen” and “Wow!” is in the details.
 Trimming this peninsula with furniture detailing created a beautiful focal point and perfect transition from kitchen to dining.
 The furniture details included, open shelving, ogee molding in the toe kick area, supporting pillars and decorative door panels on the back.

 The 42-inch high outer countertop on this bi-level peninsula provides an excellent serving bar while serving as a visual barrier to the working level.
-Notice how our Dayton cabinets complement the craftsman style entry door.
+Notice how our Shaker cabinets complement the craftsman style entry door.

 View From the Cooktop